aramk/crayon-syntax-highlighter/readme.md

 Language information is found here in the Wordpress Admin: *Settings > Crayon > Languages > Show Languages* You can customise and create new languages and define how to capture each element (keywords, comments, strings, etc.) with regular expressions.
 Languages are structured `langs/lang-name/lang-name.txt`.
 Take a look at `langs/default/default.txt` and check out the neat regex of the default/generic language.
 See the [readme](langs/readme.md) in `langs/readme.md` for more information about the language file syntax.

+You can add custom languages in `wp-content/uploads/crayon-syntax-highlighter/languages` with the same format as those in the plugin directory and they will remain after plugin updates.

 ## Themes

 Crayon comes with built-in Themes to style your code.
 See a sample of the current set of themes.
 Themes are structured `themes/theme-name/theme-name.css`.
 If you know CSS, take a look at `themes/default/default.css` to get an idea of how they work and how you can change/create them.
 The specification for CSS classes is here.

+You can add custom themes in `wp-content/uploads/crayon-syntax-highlighter/themes` with the same format as those in the plugin directory and they will remain after plugin updates.
+This is where user themes are stored when you customise stock themes in the Theme Editor.

 ## Comments